misoop/dedaleEtu/README.md

 while facing, or not, other teams.

 This game is initally inspired by the famous "Hunt the Wumpus"  of [Gregory Yob](https://en.wikipedia.org/wiki/Gregory_Yob).

-For more details, see Dedale's website : https://dedale.gitlab.io/# dedaleEtu
-# dedaleEtu